Are Balloons Eco-Friendly?

 The Balloon Council claim that latex balloons biodegrade in the same time as an oak leaf - which can take around 4 years.
 But even if it does take four years to biodegrade - that is enough time to get gobbled up by an animal.

-With all this in mind we have come to the conclusion that the eco friendly claims for balloons made by the Balloon Council and other manufacturers and retailers is unreliable.
+With all this in mind we have come to the conclusion that the eco friendly claims for balloons made by the Balloon Council and other manufacturers and retailers are unreliable.

 However, there is still hope for balloons and their claim of biodegradability.
 In 2014 we were contacted by an overseas visitor to our website.
 They wrote: